rdiankov/openrave/docs/source/collada_robot_extensions.rst

 .. _collada_robot_extensions:

-COLLADA Robot Extensions (Version 0.2.2)
+COLLADA Robot Extensions (Version 0.3.0)
 ----------------------------------------

-OpenRAVE fully supports the COLLADA file format for specifying robots and adds its own set of robot-specific extensions.
-The `COLLADA <https://collada.org/mediawiki/index.php/COLLADA_-_Digital_Asset_and_FX_Exchange_Schema>`_ format is used to specify all robot and scene related information.
-Robots are standardized with the COLLADA 1.5 file format.
-By default, COLLADA 1.5 handles geometry, visual effects, physical properties, and kinematics.
+OpenRAVE maintains a set of robot-specific extensions to the COLLADA 1.5 specification in order to exchange data with robotics applications.
+By default, COLLADA 1.5 handles geometry, visual effects, physical properties, and complex kinematics while the robot-specific extensions include:

-The robot extensions include:

 * manipulators
 * sensors
+* collision data - geometries for environment, self-collision, visual info, etc
 * planning-specific parameters
-* collision data

-COLLADA files saved as **dae** store the raw XML, files stored as **zae** stored the compressed XML.
-In order to preserve space, most robots in OpenRAVE are stored as **zae**.
-This document describes how to extend the format to handle robot-specific information.

 COLLADA allows extensions of any of its tags using the **<extra>** tag.
 Each **<extra>** defines what type of information to provide and a format for that information, also called **technique**.
 All custom data defined here uses the **OpenRAVE** technique.

 There are one-to-one correspondences between the OpenRAVE interface types and COLLADA tags:

-* Robot <-> articulated_system
+* Robot/KinBody <-> articulated_system
-* KinBody <-> kinematics_model
 * Sensor <-> sensor
 * Manipulator <-> manipulator